World News | New COVID Origins Data Point to Raccoon Dogs in China Market | LatestLY

 The new findings do not settle the question, and they have not been formally reviewed by other experts or published in a peer-reviewed journal.

-Tedros criticized China for not sharing the genetic information earlier, telling a press briefing that "this data could have and should have been shared three years ago."
+Tedros criticised China for not sharing the genetic information earlier, telling a press briefing that “this data could have and should have been shared three years ago.”

 The samples were collected from surfaces at the Huanan seafood market in early 2020 in Wuhan, where the first human cases of COVID-19 were found in late 2019.